hashicorp/terraform-provider-google/website/docs/d/google_container_engine_versions.html.markdown

 Provides access to available Google Container Engine versions in a zone or region for a given project.

+-> If you are using the `google_container_engine_versions` datasource with a regional cluster, ensure that you have provided a `region` to the datasource.
+A `region` can have a different set of supported versions than its corresponding `zone`s, and not all `zone`s in a
+`region` are guaranteed to support the same version.

+## Example Usage

 ```hcl
 data "google_container_engine_versions" "central1b" {
   zone = "us-central1-b"